 These could be two big mistakes.

 Hiring the remote developers without screening them as you would for any in-house candidate could be a big problem in the coming time.
-The developer or team would be working on your idea and would you like to compromise on it?
+The developer or team would be working on your idea.
+Would you like to compromise on it?
+No!

 Another mistake that most organizations, especially startups, make is to not protect their IP through legal means.
 As a startup, your idea, your intellectual property is your main treasure.
 Hold on to it tight and secure it through all means possible.

 Just knowing the cost of outsourcing is not something that a company should be satisfied with.
 You should always look for more!

 Now that we know what is our outsourcing cost and how we can calculate it, let’s throw light on some tips that can help us in reducing cost using outsourcing.
 While outsourcing can help you save costs, these tips would help you cut down even those costs.